JumboCode/NorthShoreCDC/README.md

 ### Run the Flask site locally
 * Set up a virtual environment with Python 2.7.13.
-We usually use pyenv-virtualenv.
+We use <a href="https://github.com/pyenv/pyenv-virtualenv">pyenv-virtualenv</a> on Mac.
 * Set the environment variables:

 ```